 The WEIGHT of the WAIT: An Election Eve Reflection

-Well, I don’t know about you, but I will surely be glad when this election is over.
+/Well, I don’t know about you, but I will surely be glad when this election is over.
 Don’t get me wrong, it is an important election, and I feel very passionate about the platforms, policies, and personalities that are on the ballot, but regardless of the outcome, my hope will always remain in Jesus Christ, my Lord and Savior.
-He will forever sit on a throne of my heart, and He will forever be the praise on my lips.
+He will forever sit on the throne, regardless of who sits in the White House.

 Waiting for anything carries a weight we can’t quite explain.